apache/airflow/docs/apache-airflow/howto/connection.rst

     True

-But for the most common case of storing only key-value pairs, plain urlencoding is used.
+But for the most common case of storing only key-value pairs, plain url encoding is used.

 You can verify a URI is parsed correctly like so: